HoMaYoO-N/Color-Detector-Model/README.md

-# Color-Detector-Model
+# Color-Detector-Model using Naive Bayes Classifier

-This is a LAB Color Detector
+Please run the code using the following command: python3 colour_bayes.py